College of the Holy Cross logo

 1986

-Holy Cross joined the NCAA Division I Patriot League.
+College of the Holy Cross joins the NCAA Division I Patriot League.

 Find Scholarships at College of the Holy Cross